tinacms/tina.io/content/docs/getting-started/introduction.md

 2. Add the `TinaProvider` and create a CMS instance
 3. Configure the CMS object
 4. Enabling the CMS
+5. Creating a form
+6. Loading content from an external API
+7. Saving content changes

 > Looking for help with Tina, or want to stay on top of the latest developments?
 Checkout the [Tina Community Forum](https://community.tinacms.org/) to get answers, help, and llama-humor.